Eldon Lyon Park

-Eldon Lyon Park is the largest park owned and operated by the city of Bethany, Oklahoma.
-It contains many picnic tables, basketball courts, and a 11/2 mile track running around the perimeter of the park.
+Eldon Lyon Park is a 60-acre park owned and operated by the city of Bethany, Oklahoma.
+It contains multiple picnic tables, pavilions, and playgrounds, as well as a basketball court and 11/2 mile walking path.

 During the 4th of July, the park is home of the Bethany Freedom Celebration.
 The Freedom Celebration includes rides, food, crafts booths, concerts, and fireworks.